Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Proofs of Theorems and

 For a graph~$G=(V,E)$ and subset of vertices~$U\seq V$ we write~$G[U]$ for the subgraph of~$G$ induced by~$U$.
 Given two graphs~$H=(V,E)$ and~$F=(V',E')$, the \defn{Cartesian product}~$H\times F$ is the graph on the vertex set~$V\times V'$ with edge set

 We write~$P_\ell$ for the path of length~$\ell$ on the vertices $0,1,\ldots,\ell$, and we write $G\simeq H$ to indicate that two graphs~$G$ and~$H$ are isomorphic.

 Let $G$ and~$H=(V,E)$ be graphs, and let $\ell\geq 1$ be an integer.
-We say that~$G$ is \defn{$\ell$-suspended} over~$H$ if $G$ is a spanning subgraph of the Cartesian product~$H\times P_\ell$ such that $G[V\times\{0\}]\simeq H$ and~$G[V\times\{\ell\}]\simeq H$.
-In words, $G$ is a spanning subgraph of the Cartesian product of~$H$ with a path of length~$\ell$ in which the first and last copy of~$H$ along the path contains all the edges of~$H$.
-Using this definition, Lemma~\ref{lem:GH-structure} can be restated more concisely as follows.
+We say that~$G$ is \defn{$\ell$-suspended} over~$H$ if $G$ is a spanning subgraph of the Cartesian product~$H\times P_\ell$ such that $G[\{v\}\times P_\ell]\simeq P_\ell$ for all $v\in V$, and furthermore $G[V\times\{0\}]\simeq H$ and~$G[V\times\{\ell\}]\simeq H$.
+In words, $G$ is a spanning subgraph of the Cartesian product of~$H$ with a path of length~$\ell$ in which all copies of the path are present, and the first and last copy of~$H$ along the paths are present, whereas edges of the other intermediate copies of~$H$ along the paths may or may not be present.
+The notion of suspension is introduced to provide a graphic translation and clarification of the structure described in~\cite{MR1036875}.
+Specifically, using this definition, Lemma~\ref{lem:GH-structure} can be restated more concisely as follows.

 \begin{lemma} The graph~$G(\cH)$ is (isomorphic to a graph that is) $\ell$-suspended over~$G(\cH_0)$ for $\ell:=|\cH_1|$. \end{lemma}

 \begin{lemma} Suppose that $G$ is $\ell$-suspended over~$H$.
 Then for any two vertices~$x,y$ of~$H$ and any~$i\in\{0,\ldots,\ell\}$ we have $d_G((x,0),(y,i))=d_G((x,\ell),(y,\ell-i))=d_H(x,y)+i$. \end{lemma}